Metric-Void/South-Asia-Language_study/langs/hindu.rst

 The Modern Period (1800 - )
 ----------------------------
-At the beginning of the 18th century, India get influenced by the western diaspora.
+At the beginning of the 18th century, India got influenced by the western diaspora.
 The East India Company took over the government of vast areas of India.
 The introduction of printing facilities (presses) helped the distribution of literature, and technologies changed the life of local people in many ways.
-The Company encouraged vernacular Hindi literatures.
+The Company encouraged vernacular Hindi literature.

 Munshi Premchand
 ~~~~~~~~~~~~~~~~